stla/findInGit/cran-comments.md

 `stdout = TRUE`*.
 So I set `stderr = ""`.
 I tested on a Linux system and it works now.

+3. The CRAN checks return a NOTE, due to some detritus found.
+So I changed the temporary directory I used to a subdirectory of a "true" R temporary directory.

 ## Test environments